NingMa-AI/AS-MAML/README.md

 - torch-sparse              0.4.3

 ## Dataset
 In experiments, we use [TRIANGLES](https://drive.google.com/drive/folders/1na8l6DV7qtYIoteFGIp9p7VfQNjmSQxx?usp=sharingwith) with the partition rules of Jatin Chauhan's [paper](https://openreview.net/forum?id=Bkeeca4Kvr).
-For origin TRIANGLES dataset, you can download it from [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets)
+Extract the downloaded file and put the files in ./data/TRIANGLES.
+Note that for origin TRIANGLES dataset, you can download it from [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets)
 ## Training and Test
 To train the AS-MAML framework with GraghSAGE and SAGPool on TRIANGLES dataset, please run: